ti-cortex-m4/demo-java-completablefuture/readme.md

 *   methods to read futures
 *   methods for bulk futures operations

 The following code example demonstrates the use of the methods to handle the lifecycle of the _CompletableFuture_ class.
 The future is created incomplete in the first thread.
 After this, the same thread starts checking the future for completion.
 After a delay, simulating a long operation, the future is completed in the second thread.
-After this, the first thread finished the checking and reads the value of the future that is already been completed.
+After this, the first thread finished the checking and reads the value of the future that is already completed.

 ```